paulobmsousa/techblog/_posts/2019-04-30-hello-jekyll.markdown

 6. Publish your posts: `git push -u origin master`.

 7. Note that we are still using the master trunck.
 In a future, it is recommended to use a specific branch.
 In this step, you can create a branch: `git checkout -b [branchname]`.
-In this case, *branchname* can be, for instance, **gh-pages** (alusion to github pages);
+In this case, *branchname* can be, for instance, **gh-pages** (allusion to github pages);

 8. Copy the entire content of the master to the new branch: `git push origin [branchname]`.

 Remember, whenever it is necessary, you must update your repository, by using `git commit -m [comment]`.
-And aditional files must be added before the commit, by using: `git add [filename]`.
+And additional files must be added before the commit, by using: `git add [filename]`.

 ## GitHub Pages Configuration